-Figure 49.
+Figure 45.
 Listen Mode with No Preamble Received

-If a Preamble signal is detected the Sequencer is switched off.
-The PreambleDetect signal can be mapped to DIO4 in order to request the user's attention.
+If a Preamble signal is detected, the Sequencer is switched off.
+The PreambleDetect signal can be mapped to DIO4, in order to request the user's attention.
+The user can then take appropriate action.

-Figure 50.
+Figure 46.
 Listen Mode with Preamble Received